-You will find countless articles saying how bad the Syndicated Search Partners Network are with Bing Ads.
-All of these articles will tell advertisers to stay away from this network.
-Today, I would like to share how I found success with this network and how you can find it too!
-As a note, my KPI’s were to have a lower CPC and a similar CPA to traditional Bing traffic.
-Let’s get started!
+You will find countless articles that say how bad the Syndicate Search Partners are with Bing Ads.
+All of these articles will tell advertisers to stay away from this network if they can.
+I would like to share how I found success with this network and how you can find it too!
+As a note, my KPI’s were to have a low CPC and a similar CPA to traditional Bing traffic.
+Lets start with what I did to see fantastic results!

 Who are the Partners on Bing Ads?

 There are hundreds if not thousands of partners.
 Some of the big names to know are DuckDuckGo, Amazon, MapQuest, Forbes, SwagBucks, Bloomberg, and more.
-There are many smaller names as well, but those are the most noticeable.
+There are many small names too, but those are the most noticeable for the majority of people.

 Here is an example of what your Bing Ad will look like on a partner site.